 While I believe the above factors are the most important for you and your Plastic Surgeon to consider, it must also be said that studies consistently show higher rates of Capsular Contracture in both the Transaxillary and Periareolar approaches.
 That doesn’t mean they aren’t totally acceptable approaches, but as with everything in Plastic Surgery, there is always a risk vs. reward balance to consider.

-Dr. Megan Dreveskracht is a Seattle-based Female Plastic Surgeon who specializes in Aesthetic Surgeries of the Breast, Body & Face.
+Dr. Megan Dreveskracht is a Seattle-based and Board Certified Female Plastic Surgeon who specializes in Aesthetic Surgeries of the Breast, Body & Face.
 To schedule your consultation, call 206.860.5582 or fill out a contact form here.